gnosischain/documentation/docs/bridges/tokenbridge/omnibridge.md

 ### Multiple Representations

 In a multi-chain world, some assets (e.g. USDC) can be bridged over from different chains.
-This is because the two bridges create different representation of the token on Gnosis Chain, even if the underlying asset is the same.
+This is because the two bridges create different representation of the token on Gnosis, even if the underlying asset is the same.

-For example, there are two different representations of USDC on Gnosis Chain:
+For example, there are two different representations of USDC on Gnosis:

 | Asset              |  Token Contract                                                                                                     |
 | ------------------ | ------------------------------------------------------------------------------------------------------ |